congajs/bass-migrations/README.md

 # Configuration

-The following configuration options are available to you, bass.migrations.connection and bass.migrations.directory.
+The following configuration options are available to you in, bass.migrations.connection and bass.migrations.directory.
+Put this in app/config/config.yml

 	# configuration for Bass.js
 	bass: